elk-audio/elk-docs/documents/getting_started_with_development_kit_software.md

 To use it, please refer to the TouchOSC manual - the only customisation needed is setting the IP-address that your computer running Sushi is using, in your TouchOSC app's settings.

 ![touch_osc_jx10_gui](illustrations/touch_osc_jx10_gui.png)

+Which OSC messages your particular configuration responds to, is by sushi populated at each execution, in the `sushi.log` file, as detailed in our [Elk Overview's section on Logging](elk_overview.md).